Cheaper by the Dozen (2022 film): Production

 In 2016, it was reported that Kenya Barris would work with 20th Century Fox on a remake of Cheaper by the Dozen.
 On August 6, 2019, following the acquisition of 21st Century Fox by Disney, Disney CEO Bob Iger announced that a reboot of Cheaper by the Dozen was in development and that it would premiere on the company's streaming service, Disney+.
 Gail Lerner was set to direct the film with a script co-written by Kenya Barris and Jenifer Rice-Genzuk Henry.
-Lerner had worked for Barris as a writer on the television series Black-ish and appreciated that he saw her not only as a writer but also a director.
+Lerner had worked for Barris as a writer on the ABC television series Black-ish and admired that he saw her not only as a writer but also a director.
 Principal photography was scheduled to commence on July 13, 2020, in Los Angeles, California.
 After filming was halted due to the COVID-19 pandemic, Disney's new CEO Bob Chapek announced that filming had resumed in November 2020.
 The film was revealed at the Disney Investors Day, along with the casting of Gabrielle Union.

 In January 2021, Zach Braff joined the cast.
 In February 2021, Journee Brown, Kylie Rogers, Andre Robinson, Caylee Blosenski, Aryan Simhaldri, Leo Abelo Perry, Mykal-Michelle Harris, Christian Cote, Sebastian Cote, and Luke Prael joined the cast as the pair's children.
 Erika Christensen would be added to the cast in April.
 Filming had begun in Los Angeles by April 2021.

 Shawn Levy, who previously directed the 2003 film adaptation, was confirmed in 2021 to be an executive producer on the film.

-Lerner thought it was important to adjust the film to accommodate the actors, and not have young performers speaking lines or expressions that did not come across as natural for them.
-Lerner said Zoey is the heart of the film, she praised Union for not falling into tropes or stereotypes, and not wanting to be pigeonholed as the stern mom and the finger-wagger.
+Also, Lerner thought it was important to adjust the film to accommodate the actors, and not have young performers speaking lines nor expressions that did not come across as realistic for them.
+Lerner said Zoey is the heart of the film, she acclaimed Union for not falling into tropes nor stereotypes, and not wanting to be pigeonholed as the stern mother and the finger-wagger.
 Union also served as an executive producer.

 Music

-John Paesano composed the musical score.
+In the 2022 film version, John Paesano composed the musical score.
 The soundtrack was released on March 18, 2022, by Hollywood Records and Walt Disney Records.

-Also, Brandy and her daughter, Sy'Rai, recorded an original song "Nothing Without You" for the film.
+R&B singer Brandy and her daughter, Sy'Rai Norwood-Smith, recorded an original song "Nothing Without You" for the film.
 It was played during the end credits.